 The Parle-G biscuit brand used the Sholay fame Jai-Veeru duo tagging post in one of its highly engaging social media advertisements.

-The above-mentioned brands are well accepted and are successful on social media because of a number of factors.
+The brands mentioned above are well accepted and are thriving on social media because of several factors.

-Build rapport with consumers and give personality to brands: The brand owners successfully established relationships with influencers, shared interesting content and quality images, gave their brands unique personalities
+Build rapport with consumers and give personality to brands: The brand owners you can engage with your audience successfully by establishing relationships with influencers, shared exciting content and quality images, gave their brands unique personalities.

 Understand the needs and preferences of your consumers: Able to understand their consumers better than other brand owners.
-According to Korena Keys, founder and CEO of KeyMedia Solutions, one should be human as social media is all about establishing relationships and creating dialogue.
+According to Korena Keys, founder and CEO of KeyMedia Solutions, one should be human as social media is all about establishing relationships and creating dialogue and personalized messaging.

-Try unconventional means to interact with consumers: Third-party language, industry slang, and formal sentences should be avoided.
+Try unconventional means to interact with consumers: Avoid third-party language, industry slang, and formal sentences.
 “You” and “me” phrases should be a part of conversational posts.

-Employed individuals who are enthusiast about the company brand: The social pages created for brands should be managed by individuals who have knowledge of brand ethos and brand characteristics.
+Employed individuals who are enthusiast about the company brand: The social pages created for brands should be managed by individuals who know brand ethos and brand characteristics.

 Respond and interact personally with consumers: The posts shared by consumers should be responded to personally rather than generated digitally.